Kang Kyung-jin: Early life

 The left-handler Kang Kyung-jin, began to play badminton when he was in the third grade of Dongdaegu Elementary School, recognized by his teacher who is also a badminton coach in a club.
-In the beginning, he wants to be a baseball player, following his father who was also a baseball player.
+In the beginning, he wanted to be a baseball player, following his father, who was also a baseball player.

 Career

 As a player, Kang was best known for winning the 1997 All England Open men's doubles title with Ha Tae-kwon.
 In the same year, Kang and Ha also won major titles at the Swedish Open and the Korea Open and the following year, they won the Badminton Asia Championships.
 In the 1994 Asian Games, he won two silver medals, in mixed doubles and in the men's team event.

 Coach

 Kang graduated from Inha University, and after that he started his career as a coach in Gangnam-gu office team.
 He later was selected to join the national team as men's doubles coach in 2003, and took part at the Summer Olympics from 2004–2016, with his best achievements was managed to lead Ha Tae-kwon and Kim Dong-moon to win a gold medal in 2004.
 He spent one year as the head coach of the national junior team, and then Kang was named as the head coach of the senior national team in December 2016, with his term to run from 1 January 2017 to 30 October 2018.
 Following the Korean team's disappointing results at the 2018 Asian Games, Kang with some of Korean coaching staff were fired by the Badminton Korea Association (BKA).
-In September 2019, he was hired to join Chinese national team coaching staff, and made a history in China badminton as the first foreign coach on their team.
+In September 2019, he was hired to join Chinese national team coaching staff, and made history in China badminton as the first foreign coach on their team.